Home / Gossamer-Winged (Lycaenidae) / Karner Blue (Plebejus melissa samuelis)

 Quick Facts

-Host plants Only wild lupine plant leaves
+Host Plants Exclusively wild lupine plant leaves.

 Did You Know?